SoulaimanAl/game-2D/README.md

 Features

 	Loads and renders maps from .ber files.

 	Uses MinilibX for graphical rendering.

 	Supports movement using arrow keys.

 	Displays a move counter on the screen.

 	Implements a flood-fill algorithm to validate maps.

 	Various sprites for the player, enemies, coins, walls, and exit.

-Installation
+Installation requirements :

-Requirements

 	MinilibX (MLX)
 	X11 and related libraries (libXext, libX11, libm)
 	A Linux system or macOS
 	Build Instructions

 Clone the repository and compile the project:

 	git clone <your-repo-link>
 	cd so_long
 	make

 	Running the Game

 	Run the executable with a map file:

 	./so_long maps/example.ber

-Game Controls
+Game Controls keys

-Key

-Action

-←

-Move Left
+Move Left ←

-→

-Move Right
+Move Right →

-↑

-Move Up
+Move Up ↑

-↓

-Move Down
+Move Down ↓

-ESC

-Exit the game
+Exit the game ESC or the exit in the right corner of window

 File Structure